Right-of-Way Surveys in Alachua County

 Right-of-Way Surveys Pricing in Alachua County

-Alachua County contains 3 FEMA flood zone types (AE, X, AH).
+Alachua County contains 4 FEMA flood zone types (A, X, AE, AO).
 Moderate flood hazard area — SFHA zones present along waterways and flood-prone areas.
-BFE range: 50-150 ft NAVD88 (rolling terrain).
+Base Flood Elevations are site-specific and are read from the effective FIRM panel.

 Local Cost Factors for Right-of-Way Surveys in Alachua County